 The Way In:– Two men driving along a desert road are followed by mysterious creatures floating in the air.
 After stopping at a roadside gas station, they find that every attempt to leave keeps bringing them back to the gas station.
 Siren:– The van of three girl band members breaks down in the middle of a desert road.
 The girls accept a ride from a passing couple who invite them to stay the night.
 However, as they settle in, it becomes apparent that something strange is going on in the house.
 The Accident:– Distracted by texting on his phone while driving, Lucas hits a girl on the road.
 With her still alive, the 911 responder urges him to drive her to a nearby hospital.
 However, this is strangely deserted and Lucas is then ordered by the responder to operate himself.
 Jailbreak:– Danny bursts into a bar with a shotgun, certain that his missing sister Jesse, who he has been searching for for years, is there.
 The barman agrees to escort Danny to where she is but it becomes apparent that things are no longer normal.
 The Way Out:– A husband, wife and their teenage daughter arrive home, only to be burst in on by armed men wearing masks.

 The horror anthology film has gained a new lease of life in the last few years.
 In particular, we have seen the popularity of the multi-director anthology where different directors of some prior genre association each deliver a short film on a common theme.
-See the likes of Chillerama (2011), The Theatre Bizarre (2011), The ABCs of Death (2012) and sequels, V/H/S (2012) and sequels, The Profane Exhibit (2013), Tales of Halloween (2015), Grindsploitation (2016), Holidays (2016) and XX (2017).
+See the likes of Chillerama (2011), The Theatre Bizarre (2011), The ABCs of Death (2012) and sequels, V/H/S (2012) and sequels, The Profane Exhibit (2013), Tales of Halloween (2015), Grindsploitation (2016), Holidays (2016), XX (2017), The Field Guide to Evil (2018) and Nightmare Cinema (2018).
 Southbound is another of these.

 The second episode Siren comes from Roxanne Benjamin who makes her directorial debut here, having previously worked as a producer on all three V/H/S films and subsequently going on to make the Don’t Fall episode of XX.
 The episode has the same structure as all the others – ordinary people on the road who take a step over into the uncanny.
 In this case, a trio of girls are invited home by a family who prove to be unsettlingly normal.
 The off-puttingly normal family theme is one that has been done in a number of other films.
 This follows their general path without doing anything vastly original.
 Like The Way In, this suffers from feeling like it is building to something but ends before the story reaches a proper conclusion (or perhaps because of the need to segue into the subsequent episode).